PART 3Personnel (continued)

 109 (1) The master of a vessel shall take all reasonable steps to ensure the safety of the vessel and of persons who are on board or are loading or unloading it while using equipment on it.

 (2) If the master of a vessel is informed of a safety hazard, the master shall, unless the master determines that the hazard does not exist, take reasonable measures to protect the vessel and persons on board from the hazard, including eliminating it if feasible.
 If it is not feasible to eliminate it, the master of a Canadian vessel shall notify the authorized representative.

 Marginal note:Carrying excess number of persons

-110 (1) The master of a vessel shall ensure that the number of persons carried on board is not more than the number of persons authorized to be on board under any certificate issued under this Part or under an international convention or protocol listed in Schedule 1.
+110 (1) The master of a vessel must ensure that the number of persons carried on board is not more than the number of persons authorized to be on board under any certificate issued under this Part or under an international convention, protocol or resolution listed in Schedule 1.

 Marginal note:Submerging load lines

 (2) The master of a vessel shall ensure that the applicable load lines on the vessel are not submerged.